 Another reason for which people choose metal caskets is that they can be "gasketed."
-It means that they feature a rubber gasket across the lid so that the casket's interior is all sealed.
-The seal keeps the elements away from the inside, protecting the deceased.
+It means that they feature a rubber gasket sealer across the lid so that the casket's interior is all sealed.
+The sealed caskets keep the elements away from the inside, protecting the deceased.

 Metal caskets also allow customization, and they actually come in many colors, finishes, or feature ornaments for personalization.